nickjj/orats/README.md

 ~/tmp/myapp/secrets
 ~/tmp/myapp/services
 ```
+f
 The **inventory** path contains the ansible inventory files for this project.
 This would be where your host addresses go along with configuration settings for this project.

 The **secrets** path contains the passwords for various things as well as ssh keypairs and ssl certificates.
 This path should be kept out of version control.
 You could also go 1 extra step and encrypt this directory locally.

 The **services** path contains your rails application.
 I like to call it services because you might have multiple services in 1 project.

-If you run the command with `--skip-extras` you will not get the inventory, secrets or services directory.
+If you run the command with `--skip-ansible` you will not get the inventory, secrets or services directory.
 It will just generate `myapp` at the path you specify.

 <a name="base-what-do-i-need-to-configure-for-development"></a>
 ##### What do I need to configure for development?